hashicorp/consul/website/source/docs/agent/checks.html.markdown

 * Script + Interval - These checks depend on invoking an external application that performs the health check, exits with an appropriate exit code, and potentially generates some output.
 A script is paired with an invocation interval (e.g. every 30 seconds).
 This is similar to the Nagios plugin system.
+The output of a script check is limited to 4K.
+Output larger than this will be truncated.

 * HTTP + Interval - These checks make an HTTP `GET` request every Interval (e.g. every 30 seconds) to the specified URL.
 The status of the service depends on the HTTP response code: